“Lights” versus “LEDs” (Some LEDs are lights?!?)¶

 Taking a step back.
 There are two types of lighting systems in pinball machines: lamp matrices and direct-connected LEDs.
 All commercial pinball machines from about 1979 through 2012 (give or take) used lamp matrices (typically with 8 rows and 8 columns of lights).
 Historically these were used with incandescent light bulbs, (#44, #555, etc.).

 However, in more recent years various manufacturers have released LED “replacement” bulbs that fit the old-style sockets but that are actually LEDs.
-If your machine uses a lamp matrix, then you will add your lights (whether they’re LEDs or incandescent) as lights via the matrix_lights: section of your machine config.
+If your machine uses a lamp matrix, then you will add your lights (whether they’re LEDs or incandescent) as lights with subtype matrix in your machine config.
 You’ll do this even if you have LED bulbs in your lamp matrix.

 The following diagram shows the different types.
 An easy way to tell is if your lights or LEDs have mini bayonet or mini wedge bases, they’re Matrix Lights, and everything else is LEDs: